 On a “budget” and still sounds great!

-PROS: nice bass impact, balanced tuning, great retrieval of details, original shell design compatible with both apex/adel modules, custom storage case.
+PROS: nice bass impact, balanced tuning, great retrieval of details, original shell design compatible with apex modules, custom storage case.

 CONS: more eartips wouldn’t hurt.

 The product was provided to me free of charge for the review purpose in exchange for my honest opinion.

 Feel free to call me spoiled, but it’s not easy to go back to the “lower end” IEMs after being exposed to different flagships.
 A lot of work goes into the design and the development of flagship models where manufacturers are trying to set the new high bar.
 Though, sometimes stepping down in driver count of lower model doesn’t necessary mean a water-down design but rather a different signature with some performance compromises.
 For example, when I reviewed U12, my readers asked me about U6 which many consider to be a scaled down version of U12.
 Not everybody can afford the flagship, thus a lower driver count model could be a nice alternative.
 Similarly, U8 is known for its powerful bass impact which you can still get in a scaled down and more affordable U4 version.